charlesdavydov2010/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

 Remember to take breaks throughout the day to avoid burnout and maintain focus.
 Additionally, always keep learning and updating your skills.
 The programming industry is constantly evolving, so it' s essential to stay current with new technologies and best practices.
 You can do this by reading blogs, attending conferences, or joining online communities.

+# 2023-11-21
+- "Today's programming wisdom is to write code that is not only functional but also readable and maintainable.
+Invest time in naming variables and functions properly, keeping your code organized, and adding comments to explain complex logic.
+This will make it easier for others (and your future self) to understand and work with your code, leading to more efficient collaboration and fewer bugs in the long run."